Message-Market Fit

 Step 1: Find people

-Where do these folks hang out?
+Where do they hang out?
 Will they respond to cold outreach or do we need a warm introduction them them?
-Will they read a email or do we need to contact them via LinkedIn, Twitter DMs, standing in front of the grocery store with a clipboard?
+Will they read a email or do we need to contact them via LinkedIn, Twitter DMs, or standing in front of the grocery store with a clipboard?
 Meet people where they are already.

-One thing we’ve learned running this process many times is that it’s a good idea to set up a project with a research platform like UserInterviews.com asap.
-You may lack clarity on who you want to talk to and what you want to ask them, but given that it can take time to find candidates and schedule calls, it’s a good idea to get something set up asap.
-This means once you have a script and a clearer idea, you’ll already have conversations scheduled.
+It’s a good idea to set up a project with a research platform like UserInterviews.com.
+You may lack clarity on who you want to talk to and what you want to ask them, but given that it can take time to find candidates and schedule calls, it’s a good idea to get something set up right away.
+Then once you have a script and a clearer idea, you’ll already have conversations scheduled.

-📌 The surest way to find product-market fit and keep it is to be constantly listening to your market, so it’s important to get into this habit as soon as you possibly can.
-If a week goes by where no one on your team has talked to your customer, you are already falling out of sync with them!
+📌 The surest way to find product-market fit and keep it is to be constantly listening to your market.
+Get into this habit as soon as you possibly can.
+If a week goes by where no one on your team has talked to a customer, you are already falling out of sync with them.

 Step 2: Recruit people

-This will be folks’ first impression of your brand, so it’s important to give your outreach methods and messaging some thought.
+This will be people's first impression of your brand, so give your outreach methods and messaging some thought.

-1) Figure out how people in the environment you’ve identified expect to be approached.
-E.g. If you decide to approach people on LinkedIn, the best results usually come from either getting a warm intro from a mutual acquaintance or else sending a connection request with information about why you’re reaching out.
+1. Figure out how people in the environment you’ve identified expect to be approached.
+For example, if you're approaching people on LinkedIn, the best results usually come from getting a warm intro from a mutual acquaintance or sending a connection request with information about why you’re reaching out.

-2) Draft multiple outreach messages and A/B test them.
-This is the first test of your messaging!
-The response rates can help guide you towards a better articulation of the pain point you’re addressing and your value proposition around solving it.
+2. Draft multiple outreach messages and A/B test them.
+This is the first test of your messaging.
+The response rates can help guide you to a better articulation of the pain point you’re addressing and your value proposition.

-3) Customize your outreach whenever possible.
-People are far more likely to respond to you if they feel like you’re reaching out to them for a special, specific reason.
+3. Customize your outreach.
+People are more likely to respond if they feel like you’re reaching out to them for a special, specific reason.
 Continuing our LinkedIn example, this could be something like, “I saw that you’ve been at Cisco for five years and recently posted about supply chain woes.
-I would love to learn from your experience in this space…”
+I'd love to learn from your experience in this space…”

-4) Be mindful of the spam policy of the platform you’re using.
-E.g. If you’re sending cold emails through Gmail, sending more than 5 of the exact same email in an hour will get your address flagged as spam and you won’t reach people’s inboxes.
+4. Be mindful of the spam policy of the platform you’re using.
+For example, sending more than 5 of the exact same email in Gmail in an hour will get your address flagged as spam and you won’t reach people’s inboxes.

-📌 While you want to be thoughtful here, you also don’t want to belabor getting started.
-Find a few initial prospects, draft your messages, and send them!
-See what kind of response you get and iterate forward from there.
+📌 While you want to be thoughtful here, you also don’t want to delay getting started.
+Find a few initial prospects, draft your messages, and send them.
+Iterate from there based on the response you get.

 Step 3: Develop an Interview Script

 This is a high-level conversation about your customer’s life, work, pain points, and goals.
-Great starter questions are therefore very open ended, e.g.
+Great starter questions are open ended, such as:

 • “Tell me about your role at your current company.”